cran/marginaleffects/README.md

 Downsides of `marginaleffects` include:

-  - Functions to estimate contrasts and marginal means are considerably less flexible than `emmeans`.
-  - Simulation-based inference is not supported.
+  - No simulation-based inference.
-  - Lack of multiplicity adjustments.
+  - No multiplicity adjustments.
-  - Limited support for custom contrasts (but see the `comparisons()` function documentation).
+  - No equivalence tests.
   - Newer package with a smaller user base.

 ## Getting started